-Are you wanting to allow your employees to send in feedback requests but are overwhelmed at the idea of handling them all?
+Do you want to allow your employees to send in feedback requests but are overwhelmed at the idea of handling them all?
 Feedback is a vital part of employee success, and allowing your employees to request feedback on their projects can help to make implementing feedback easier!
+See how eLeaP makes requesting feedback simple and streamlined.

 Feedback Requests Should Be Based on What the Employee Wants